Maboroshy/midi-scripter/docs/overview.md

 Each call runs in its own thread, but all calls run in the same process.
 So if a call performs some heavy computing, it can increase latency and jitter for the whole script.
-It's recommended to move heavy computing out of the main process with Python's [`multiprocessing`](https://docs.python.org/3/library/multiprocessing.html) module.
+It's recommended to move heavy computing out of the main process with Python [`multiprocessing`](https://docs.python.org/3/library/multiprocessing.html) module.

 Each callable receives its own copy of the input message it can modify